In a Bloomberg Law article, attorneys examined the benefits and risks of decentralized dispute resolution.

 The authors note that DDR might offer an attractive substitute for typical methods of dispute resolution, including court litigation and private arbitration.
 Proponents of DDR believe that it may permit parties to resolve disputes more quickly at lower costs, with enhanced protections for the decision-making process.
 The article provides background on blockchain technology and the application of distributed ledger functionality to dispute resolution, and analyzes potential advantages and challenges posed by the emerging use of decentralized systems.

-The article was authored by litigation & enforcement counsel Mark Cianci, litigation & enforcement partners Amy Jane Longo and Daniel Ward and corporate associate Jonathan Iwry.
+The article was authored by litigation & enforcement counsel Mark Cianci and litigation & enforcement partners Amy Jane Longo and Daniel Ward.